-- Individuals whose communication and swallowing difficulties are as a direct result of their mental health - Where difficulties are only related to learning English as a second language. - Trans-gender voice referrals. - Direct access GP referrals for voice (requires referral to ENT first to exclude malignancy) - Children under 16 years of age
+- Individuals whose communication and swallowing difficulties are as a direct result of their mental health (excluding in patients who have psychogenic disorders and dementia) - Where difficulties are only related to learning English as a second language. - Trans-gender voice referrals. - Direct access GP referrals for voice (requires referral to ENT first to exclude malignancy) - Children under 16 years of age